yahyasamet/Alyssa/README.md

 - "Delete my 3 PM meeting today"
 - "Reschedule my meeting with Sarah to Thursday at 11 AM"
 - "Change the title of my dentist appointment to 'Dental Cleaning'"

+## Using the Gmail Integration

+Once set up, you can interact with your Gmail through the voice assistant:

+### Examples:

+- "Send an email to Jane about the meeting"
+- "What's new in my inbox?"
+- "Read my latest email from John"
+- "Search for emails from last week"
+- "Show me emails with attachments"
+- "Delete the email from the spam folder"
+- "Move the email from Mom to the Family folder"

 ## Running the Application